Icahn retreats from Apple battle on stock buybacks

 That means the board would have had to expand the stock repurchase program to placate Icahn, an irascible billionaire who has a long history of pestering companies to embrace his ideas after buying large stakes in them.
-Icahn began buying Apple stock about six months ago and has said he owns more than $3 billion worth of the shares.
+Icahn began buying Apple stock about six months ago and says he now owns more than $3 billion worth of the shares.
 His holdings translate to a stake of less than 1 percent.

 Apple declined to comment Monday.
-The Cupertino, Calif., company previously has said it remains committed to making sensible use of the nearly $159 billion in cash that it held at the end of December.
+The Cupertino, California company previously has said it remains committed to making sensible use of the nearly $159 billion in cash that it held at the end of December.

 Icahn cited Apple’s recent flurry of stock repurchases as one of the reasons for his change of heart.